gregpelkola/text-editor-pwa/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?

+To create a PWA text editor, that can work online and offline.

 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")

+To be able to access a PWA text editor online or offline.

 - What problem does it solve?

+Saving work, if you lose access to a network, and the ability to work while not connected to a network.

 - What did you learn?

+PWAs, deploying to render, debugging using dev tools in the browser.

 ## Table of Contents (Optional)